Business Name Ideas for Tech Startups: Patterns and Inspiration

 Pattern 2: Portmanteaus

-Portmanteaus blend parts of two words, creating new words that carry meaning from both sources.
+Portmanteaus blend parts of two words into new words that carry meaning from both sources.
 They're more creative than compounds and often feel more modern.

 Classic examples: